demisto/content-docs/content-repo/extra-docs/packs/CaptureTheFlag.md

  - Capture The Flag - 01
  - Capture The Flag - 02
 It is recommended to install "Capture The Flag - 01" and "Capture The Flag - 02" in this order.
-Navigate to the Cortex Marketplace, search for "Capture The Flag - 01" and click install.
-After "Capture The Flag - 01" is installed, search for "Capture The Flag - 02" and click Install.
-Once the CTFs are installed you will see a green check mark against the CTF packs.
+1. Navigate to Cortex XSOAR Marketplace.
+2. Search for "Capture The Flag - 01" and click **install**.
+3. After "Capture The Flag - 01" is installed, search for "Capture The Flag - 02" and click **Install**.
+Once the CTFs are installed, you will see a green checkmark by the CTF packs.

 ![ xsoar ctf csi image](../../../docs/doc_imgs/reference/CaptureTheFlag/marketplace_search_for_ctf.png)